vidyasonawane/RahulMahale.io/content/blogs/Installing-and-configuring-chef-server.md

 https://downloads.chef.io/chef-server/redhat/#/

-select the right architecture of your system and download the setup to your local storage,you can know the architecture of your Linux system by the command ```lscpu | grep Arch```
+select the right architecture of your system and download the setup to your local storage, you can know the architecture of your Linux system by the command ```lscpu | grep Arch```

 After downloading the setup move it to the server where you are willing to install and configure the Chef Server.

 **Before starting there are some important considerations to note**

 * If you have PostgreSQL already installed and running on default port 5432, I would recommend you to change the port of PostgreSQL other than 5432 and restart the PostgreSQL server.
-This hack worked for me for successful installation.
+This hack worked for me for a successful installation.

 * Set your host-name to resolvable DNS, you can see your hostname by the ```hostname -f``` and you can change it by editing the file ```/etc/hosts```

-* In your security groups or Firewall add an inbound rule for port number 9462. because the chef-server 11 does not run webui on 4000 and 4040, though I added an Inbound rule for them, add 5432 and 22 for ssh access.
+* In your security groups or Firewall add an inbound rule for port number 9462. because the chef-server 11 does not run webUI on 4000 and 4040, though I added an Inbound rule for them, add 5432 and 22 for ssh access.

 After doing all three preliminary steps then go to the directory where you configured your chef-server setup .deb file and run the following command to install the open-source chef-server, in my case it was,